Dollarhide01Miles/Baby-Chicks/README.md

 # Baby-Chicks
-Breeds
+Breeds,
-Care of
+Care of,
-Housing
+Housing, and
-Uses
+Uses of adult